MintPress News: History and funding

 MintPress News was founded by Mnar Muhawesh (now Adley), a broadcast journalism graduate of St. Cloud State University.
 She began her career as an intern at Minnesota television station KARE and as a freelance journalist.

 After posting her own work on a blog, in 2011 she decided to launch her own news site.
 Muhawesh said she believed that "our media has failed us very miserably" and that "We are in a crucial time in American history where most Americans don't know what's going on in the world around them."
 She spoke of her aspirations for MintPress, citing uninformed public debates around issues like Iran's nuclear capabilities, or intervention in Syria.

 MintPress News said it was a for-profit "regular news organization," with an initial business plan where advertising revenues would exceed costs after three years.
 MintPresss anonymous investors were originally intended to fund MintPress operations until 2015.
 The editor had investors, who Muhawesh said were retired businesspeople.
 She would not name them, a situation MinnPost said was "unfortunate for a journalism operation fighting alongside people seeking transparency.
 The site's 'About Us' page is similarly skinny."

 In a 2013 email to BuzzFeed News, Muhawesh said she restructured the business plan: "MintPress was originally funded by angel investors when I was first putting the company together over a year ago, but that route fell through last year as I restructured the business plan."
 She added: "I am the sole investor of MintPress."
 MintPress News' offices closed in 2014.
 Since then, the website encourages donations from the public via Patreon and through crowdfunding.

 Muhawesh in 2015 said her funding comes "from donations, sponsorships, grants and ad revenue," and that MintPress was opposed to U.S. intervention in foreign wars.

-Soon afterward, Brian Lambert of MinnPost wrote an article following up on Burke's challenge to find out where MintPresss money came from.
-He reported that emails to them went unanswered, their phone was disconnected, and the original office address in Plymouth, Minnesota, "haven't been valid in well over a year".
-While MintPress listed 20 of its writers, Lambert wrote it did not indicate where the money was "coming from to pay any of these people".
+That year, liberal activist Terry Burke accused MintPress of a persistent anti-Israel and pro-Assad slant to its coverage, and issued a challenge to find out its source of funding.
+Soon afterward, Brian Lambert of MinnPost wrote an article following up on Burke's challenge.
+He reported that emails to them went unanswered, their phone was disconnected, and its original office addresses in Plymouth, Minnesota "haven't been valid in well over a year".
+While MintPress listed 20 of its writers, Lambert wrote that it did not indicate where the money was "coming from to pay any of these people".

 MintPress News received $10,000 in grants from the Association for Investment in Popular Action Committees, an organization which has been described as a pro-Assad group.

 In 2022, Robert Scheer reported that Google AdSense informed publishers, including MintPress News, that, "Due to the war in Ukraine, we will pause monetization of content that exploits, dismisses, or condones the war."
 According to Scheer, these restrictions included "any pieces that question the NATO narrative on Ukraine".
 Scheer also said MintPress News had been banned from taking donations via PayPal.